 CLOROFILLA

-The philosophy emerging from this work explores the subjectivity of perception: if infrared reveals a reality invisible to our senses, Tavanti invites us to reflect on how little we truly understand.
+The philosophy behind this work explores the subjectivity of perception: if infrared reveals a reality invisible to our senses, the project challenges our certainties, opening the way to a more complex and nuanced view of the world.

 EXHIBITION 2024 – Curated by Thomas Clocchiatti